rust-lang/rust/src/doc/trpl/more-strings.md

 # &str

 The first kind is a `&str`.
-This is pronounced a 'string slice.'
+This is pronounced a 'string slice'.
 String literals are of the type `&str`:

 ```